-Have a Thrilling Time La Ronde Amusement Park
+Have a Thrilling Time at La Ronde Amusement Park

 Located in Parc Jean-Drapeau, La Ronde is the largest amusement park in Quebec and the second-largest in Canada after Wonderland in Toronto.
 Although it’s not officially branded, this park is managed by Six Flags and is home to 40 rides, including 10 rollercoasters.